yWorks/yfiles-for-html-demos/demos/layout-features/organic/README.md

 - The [preferred edge length](https://docs.yworks.com/yfileshtml/#/api/OrganicLayout#preferredEdgeLength) is increased.
 - The [compactness factor](https://docs.yworks.com/yfileshtml/#/api/OrganicLayoutData#compactnessFactor) has been increased to yield a more compact layout.
 For small values, the resulting layout will use a lot of space and nodes tend to be far away from each other.
 Whereas values near 1.0 produce highly compact layouts.
 - To prevent labels from overlapping, the [node label awareness](https://docs.yworks.com/yfileshtml/#/api/OrganicLayoutData#considerNodeLabels) is enabled.
-- The[automatic overlap avoidance](https://docs.yworks.com/yfileshtml/#/api/OrganicLayoutData#nodeOverlapsAllowed) is disabled, so a manually chosen [minimum distances between nodes](https://docs.yworks.com/yfileshtml/#/api/OrganicLayoutData#minimumNodeDistance) is applied.
+- The [automatic overlap avoidance](https://docs.yworks.com/yfileshtml/#/api/OrganicLayoutData#nodeOverlapsAllowed) is disabled, so a manually chosen [minimum distances between nodes](https://docs.yworks.com/yfileshtml/#/api/OrganicLayoutData#minimumNodeDistance) is applied.
 - An [output restriction](https://docs.yworks.com/yfileshtml/#/api/OrganicLayoutData#outPutRestriction) is applied to create a result that is wider than tall.

 ### Code Snippet